Secure Telephone Unit, 3rd generation

 LPC was later improved by several parties, leading to newer

-STU-III phones were allowed to support different and even proprietary
+STU-III phones are allowed to support different and even proprietary

-either end would first negiotiate the best possible vocoder
+either end first negiotiate the best possible vocoder

 In order to be interoperable, the STU-III terminals

-from all manufacturers had to support at least
+from all manufacturers have to support at least

 LPC-10E (2400 bps)